Tpoquillon/Next-Generation-File-Format-Features/README.md

 interrelationships.*

 These issues are curently discussed in:
-- https://github.com/Tpoquillon/Next-Generation-File-Format-Features/pull/2 a proposal for staring features in  tracking data
+- https://github.com/Tpoquillon/Next-Generation-File-Format-Features/pull/2 a proposal for tracking data uscase
 - https://github.com/Tpoquillon/Next-Generation-File-Format-Features/pull/1 a proposal for a multilevel object uscase